AR-CADE/wayfire-security-context-v1/README.md

 # Note
-- This implementation is inspired from sway (see [server.c](https://github.com/swaywm/sway/blob/master/sway/server.c#L123)) and should work nearly the same with some exras.
+- This implementation is inspired from sway (see [server.c](https://github.com/swaywm/sway/blob/master/sway/server.c#L123)) and should work nearly the same with some extras.

 # Contact
 arm-cade@proton.me